RazTheGoon/Kingdom1/ReadMe.md

 ## Final thoughts on this first box

 I had a great time with this exercise.
 It was a good way to get some practice with Linux privilege escalation exploits that I don’t often get.
 Most of my experience with Linux priv esc comes in the form of exploiting cronjobs or SUID permissions.
-So, needless to say this was a welcome change of pace for me and while th.
+So, needless to say this was a welcome change of pace for me.

 Any questions?
 Feel free to contact me via email: jwautry93@gmail.com you can also reach out to me on my [LinkedIn](https://www.linkedin.com/in/jwautry/)